 - Coding answers (initially - ICD-10-AM-10th edition), feedback and references confirmed by a group of experienced coding auditors and members of the governance community.

-The Tool is designed to support quality coder training, and to assist educators in maintaining their coding courses at the high quality essential for coder development.
-The Tool will be made available to educational and healthcare organisations on a not for profit, cost sharing model.
+The Tool will be made available to educational and healthcare organisations and individuals on a not for profit, cost sharing model.
+Some users include:

 - Governments seeking to expand the number of clinical coders in their jurisdictions

 - Clinical Coding and Health Information Management professional bodies seeking to ensure the quality and provide training in clinical coding